Kanye West’s Nervous Breakdown Was The Result Of Opioid Addiction, Hot 97’s Ebro Darden Claims

 The report went on to note that Kanye West has made some reference to addiction in his lyrics, including one about the dangers of going off the drug Lexapro, which is used to treat anxiety and depression.

-Ebro noted that Kanye West is still struggling in her personal life, and feels that he is being “demonized” for his personal beliefs.
-West said his support of Donald Trump as well as Candace Owens are a way to “challenge conventional thought,” the Independent noted.
+Ebro noted that Kanye West is still struggling in his personal life, and feels that he is being “demonized” for his personal beliefs.
+West said his support of Donald Trump as well as Candace Owens is a way to “challenge conventional thought,” the Independent noted.